 I recommend: BetterBody Foods 100% Pure Avocado Oil

-Avocado oil has a remarkably high smoke point, which is 520F.
-This, by itself, is both a benefit as well as a disadvantage.
+Avocado oil has a remarkably high smoke point of 520 degrees F. This is both a benefit as well as a disadvantage.

-The drawback is that to add it to the pan you need be able to heat the pan to 525F before making the addition of the oil.
-Being in the presence of a pan that hot can be dangerous under any conditions.
-Incorporating oil into a hot pan will increase the risk levels.
+The drawback is that to add it to the pan, you need to heat the pan to 525 degrees F. A pan that hot can be very dangerous, and adding oil will increase the risk.
+Take extreme care!

 4. Canola Oil For Seasoning Cast Iron

 Canola oil and oils made from soy are among the most used oils used to season cast iron for two primary reasons:

 - They can handle excellent smoke points and withstand temperatures up to 105 degrees.